Jackson-Medgar Wiley Evers International Airport

 VFR

-Jackson-Medgar Wiley Evers International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
-Note: This observation is 2 hours old and conditions may have changed.
+Jackson-Medgar Wiley Evers International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 3,000 feet and 10 SM visibility.

 Wind Analysis